Ethan-Abdul/NetflixEDA/README.md

 <h2> 🔍 Statistical Findings</h2>

+Moving on from EDA, rigorous hypothesis testing was executed to evaluate Netflix's content distribution strategy, catalogue composition shifts, and subscriber retention strategies.

 <h3>1.
 Chi-Square Test of Independence: Netflix's 2019-2020 US Content Shift from Movies to TV Shows</h3>

 The test is defined as follows: